 - Contact the Community Services Office at the Police Department.

 - Arrange a meeting with your neighbors.
-A police officer will be there to explain the Block Watch Program to you.
+A police department representative will be there to explain the Block Watch Program to you.

-- A meeting for neighbors where a police officer will explain the program.
-At his meeting the group will elect a Captain and Co-Captain who will act as liaisons with the Police Department.
+- A meeting for neighbors where a police department representative will explain the program.
+At this meeting, the group will elect a Captain and Co-Captain who will act as liaisons with the Police Department.

 - A map of your block listing participating houses with names and telephone numbers of residents must be updated annually.

-- Participation in Operation Identification (marking removeable valuables with driver’s license numbers using an electronic engraving pen which is provided by the Police Department)
+- Participation in Operation Identification (marking removable valuables with driver’s license numbers using an electronic engraving pen which is provided by the Police Department)

 Residents are encouraged to report activities such as: